AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/exceptions.md

 * Learn about the exceptions that may occur and their frequency on your site.

-* Track the exception log issues and if needed, implement appropriate corrective actions to improve your site performance.
+* Track the exception log issues and, if needed, implement appropriate corrective actions to improve your site performance.

 ## Best practices